If you have had credit problems in the past it can be tough to get a loan in your own name, especially if you still have a bad credit score.

-One possible solution is to take out a loan with someone else who agrees that they will step in and pay off the loan if you're unable to do so.
+One possible solution is to take out a loan with someone else who agrees that they will step in and pay off the loan if you're unable to do keep up the payments.

-This is known as a guarantor loan and the person who promises to pay your loan, known as a guarantor, is usually a family member although it can be a friend.
+This is known as a guarantor loan.
+The person who promises to pay your loan, known as a guarantor, is usually a family member, although it can be a friend.

 Finding a guarantor loan online may be a good option if you are finding it difficult to get a loan by yourself or you have been refused credit by lenders.

-A guarantor loan can be either a secured or unsecured loan that requires you to have a guarantor - a person willing to meet your repayments if you find yourself unable to.
+A guarantor loan can be either a secured or unsecured loan that requires you to have a guarantor - a person willing to meet your repayments if you can't.